Part 1: Dr. Jacqueline DuPont. Residential / Assisted Living Care for Seniors with Alzheimer’s or Dementia. When is the time right?

 This award honors individuals who have served as models of commitment to compassionate care.
 Their sensitivity, empathy and ability to instill a sense of hope distinguishes them and inspires others.
 Noel’s hard work and dedication are greatly appreciated by our residents, their families and the entire staff of Irvine Cottages!
 In his acceptance speech, Noel shared this award with his wife and partner in caregiving, Generosa.
 Thank you for all you both do!!

 Ever since Irvine Cottages opened their doors and accepted residents in September 1996, the news media has reported multiple times about the wonderful care Irvine Cottages offers ~ from media outlets such as The Orange County Register, CNN, Dateline, CNBC, Fox, Orange Coast Magazine, Time Magazine and The Wall Street Journal.

-One note-worthy news story focused on the owner, Jacqueline Dupont, and her fight to protect older adults with dementia by implementing her full-spectrum Camera Monitoring project.
+One note-worthy news story focused on the owner, Jacqueline Lehn DuPont, and her fight to protect older adults with dementia by implementing her full-spectrum Camera Monitoring project.

 Currently all of the Cottages have camera monitoring systems.
 It is a win-win situation for everyone!
 No other eldercare facility in the United States has a camera system such as ours.

 Please feel free to read the News Articles Page (link below) about Irvine Cottages.
 The recent items focus on the exceptional care and concern for older adults throughout the greater Orange County community, as well as those residing at the Cottages.